 Taxation is unique in that it presents many diverse career opportunities for those from a variety of backgrounds.
 There is, arguably, a greater movement of tax specialists between the broad sectors of commerce, industry, public practice, the legal profession and HM Revenue & Customs than with any other professional discipline.
 Given this, there are several different ladders that can be climbed both into and within the profession.
+In this article, we look at the academic background needed for tax as well as the different routes into the profession.

 Direct entry into tax

 As school leaver schemes are becoming more common amongst larger recruiters, it is increasingly possible to train to be a tax professional without a degree.
-To enter these competitive programmes, you will need ABB at A Level in any subject and at least a B in GCSE Maths and English
+To enter these competitive programmes, you will need ABB at A Level in any subject and at least a B in GCSE Maths and English (or equivalents).

 In practice, however, most entering the large accountancy firms do so via graduate training schemes, which require a strong academic background and minimum of 2:1 degree.
 Fortunately, it doesn’t need to be a mathematics or finance related degree – a variety of backgrounds, including humanities and languages, enable you to enter the tax profession.